progmanos/spring6-hessian-support/README.md

-# spring6-hessian-support
+# spring6-remoting-support
-Spring 6 dropped support for hessian remoting.
-This repository contains Spring hessian remoting related classes.
+Spring 6 dropped support for hessian, rmi, and http remoting.
+This repository contains Spring remoting related classes.

 ## Changes
 * Moved to Java 17
-* Moved vom `javax.servlet` to `jakarta.servlet` namespace
+* Moved from `javax.servlet` to `jakarta.servlet` namespace